 Otherwise, what are you going to apply the rule to?

 By blocking annoying ads, you’ll speed up page-loading times, while blocking trackers protects your privacy.
-I’ve used these features extensively during this Opera VPN review, and although the tracker blocker worked fine, the ad blocker wasn’t as great.
+We’ve used these features extensively during this Opera VPN review, and both worked fine, blocking most of the ads and trackers we encountered.

-Sure, it blocked some ads but I found it underwhelming compared to ad blockers from Surfshark or NordVPN.
+Still, we found it slightly underwhelming compared to ad blockers from Surfshark or NordVPN.
 Some ads do slip through the cracks, which is a bit annoying and makes the entire experience lacking in quality.
+But hey, this is a free proxy, and considering you’ll spend nothing on it, Opera, and by extension its VPN tool, works amazingly.

 Opera VPN IP and DNS Leak Test: No IP/DNS Leaks Found

-Nevertheless, I also used the browserleaks.com website.
-And once again, I got the same results inside Opera Browser and the same result outside of it.
+Nevertheless, we also used the browserleaks.com website.
+And once again, we got the same results inside Opera Browser and the same result outside of it.
 It’s good that it displays no leaks while using it but beware of the traffic outside of it.

 Because of the way it works, Opera VPN can represent a serious security liability, so saying it’s 100% secure would be a lie.
 Instead, NordVPN and ExpressVPN are much better options with guaranteed 100% security.